 History of Trust Banks in Japan

 Japan set up its first secured bonds trust system in 1905 when it enacted the Secured Bonds Trust Act.
 The legislation allowed large banks and financial institutions to trade bonds with each other.
-The government-backed project was a key factor behind the large capital inflow into Japan in the early parts of the 20th century.
-The capital inflows allowed the country to become a military and economic superpower in the Asia-Pacific region.
+The government-backed project was a key factor behind the large capital inflow into Japan in the early part of the 20th century.
+The capital inflows enabled the country to become a military and economic superpower in the Asia-Pacific region.

 In 1906, the Tokyo Trust Company was established to help households and small businesses mobilize funds and invest in the financial markets.
 In 1921, the number of trust banks totaled more than 400.
 Until then, the government allowed the banks to largely govern themselves.
 In 1922, Japan passed the Trust Act as the governing law for trusts and the Trust Business Act to protect the settlors and beneficiaries of the trusts.